How to Design Rondos: The 5 Steps to Follow

 What is a Rondo?

-Football players frequently train to maintain possession using Rondos.
-It is a fantastic method to develop the technical ability, cognitive level, space awareness, individual tactics, and cooperation of your team.
+Football players frequently train to maintain possession using Rondos, a fantastic method for developing technical ability, cognitive skills, spatial awareness, individual tactics, and teamwork.

 Step 1: Set the Objective